 Using reports from your doctor, the SSA can figure out whether or not your child has a developmental delay.
 The SSA determines how severe the delay is by measuring your child’s standardized test results against results from other children of the same age.

 If your child was born prematurely, the SSA may use the corrected chronological age (CCA) for comparison.
 CCA is the chronological age adjusted by a period of gestational prematurity.
 CCA= (chronological age) – (number of weeks premature).
 Normally, the SSA will accept reports and testing about the developmental delay from your doctor.
 They also accept reports from a physical therapist or an occupational therapist.

-If you don’t have results from standardized testing, then the SSA will need a narrative report from your child’s doctor.
+If you don’t have results from testing, then the SSA will need a report from your child’s doctor.
 This report should discuss your child’s developmental delay.
-The doctor’s narrative report should be based on clinical observations, progress notes, and well-baby check-ups.
+The doctor’s narrative report should be based on clinical observations, progress notes, and baby checkups.

 To meet SSA’s rules, the report must include a number of items.
-Firstly, the report should have the child’s developmental history.
-Secondly, the report should contain any examination findings.
+First, the report should have the child’s developmental history.
+Second, the report should contain any examination findings.
 Also, abnormal findings should be noted on repeat exams.
 Third, the report should have an overall assessment of the child’s development by the doctor.

 Some reports may include results from developmental screening tests.
-These type of tests can identify a child who is not developing or achieving skills within expected timeframes.
+These type of tests can identify a child who is not developing skills within the expected time frame.
 Although doctors may refer to test results as supporting evidence in their report, screening test results alone cannot establish a diagnosis or the severity of your child’s developmental delay.
 Instead, all of the above is necessary to prove SSI benefits should be paid.